fda0/time_tracker/README.md

 Changes are saved and archived automatically.
 If decide to edit the file directly changes will get automatically loaded.

+### TODOs
+- [ ] Dynamic memory - to support arbitrary input sizes (soon).
+- [ ] Support for advanced queries - selecting from data ranges and/or searching in description.

 ### In action
 ![Screenshot](screenshot_01.png)